 The problem: Many conventional fruits and vegetables carry pesticide residues.
-Twenty-three of the world's 28 most commonly used pesticides are suspected carcinogens, and several are possible neurotoxins and endocrine disruptors.
+23 of the world's 28 most commonly used pesticides are suspected carcinogens, and several are possible neurotoxins and endocrine disruptors.
 Consuming conventional dairy products and meat can expose you to the hormones used on food animals, which may be linked to endocrine disruption.
-May be linked to: cancer and endocrine disruption.

 The solution: Buy organic foods, grown without toxic pesticides, when you can.
 If you're on a tight budget, avoid conventional fruits and vegetables that carry the highest amounts of pesticide residue: apples, bell peppers, celery, cherries, imported grapes, nectarines, peaches, pears, potatoes, raspberries, spinach, and strawberries.
 Eating organic also gives your immune system a boost.
 A study at the University of California-Davis found that organic produce has 19 - 50 percent more cancer-fighting anti-oxidants than conventional produce.

 The problem: Genetically modified organisms (GMOs) are becoming more and more prevalent in our food supply, but they haven’t been definitively proven safe for human health and the environment.
 In fact, an increasing number of animal feeding studies have demonstrated possible links between GMOs in our food and kidney and liver damage, as well as an increase in tumors.
 While more studies are needed to prove that GMOs can harm people, no one has proven that GMOs are safe, either.
 What we do know is that GMOs are responsible for an increased use of toxic pesticides.
 Data from 1996-2008 from the USDA, analyzed by the Organic Center, showed that GM crops resulted in a 318.4-million-pound increase in overall US pesticide use.